onap/vnfrqts-requirements/docs/Chapter8.rst

 Inventory hosts file: should be VNF instance specific.

-Default variables: should be VNF instance specific/
+Default variables: should be VNF instance specific.

 NOTE: Some playbooks may rely on inventory directory contents to target the collection of VNFs in the Services Platform supported through